-O You will likely be pain free when you leave the surgery center, and the numbing effect of the local anesthesia or arm block will likely last 4-6 hours but is variable.
-Occasionally there might still be some numbing/tingling effect from the block even the next morning.
-I recommend starting the pain medicine before the lidocaine local anesthesia wears off.
-The anti-inflammatory medications work well for this condition.
+Your finger will be pain free when you leave the surgery center, and the numbing effect of the local anesthesia will likely last 4-6 hours but is variable.

+Occasionally there might still be some numbing/tingling effect even the next morning.
+We do not expect much pain after this surgery.
+Many people do well with only non-narcotic medication, but pain pills for the first day or 2 are OK.
+I recommend taking the medicine before the lidocaine local anesthesia wears off, and/or at bedtime.

-Pain Medications
+• Pain Medications

-o There are three types of pain pills.
+There are three types of pain pills.
 All three types can be taken together, and at the same time.
 Their pain-relieving effects are additive.